Elk antipredator behavior: Behaviors

-Change in Diet
+Change in diet

 Elk (Cervus elaphus) are special herbivores in that they require both grazing and browsing.
 Grazing consists of eating grasses usually in open areas with the head in a downwards position.
 Browsing normally means eating more woody plants and more shrub leaves and stems.
-Consuming browse does not involve the animal putting itself in a compromising situation of being in such an open area with its head down, where it cannot watch what is going on in the surrounding area.
+Consuming browse mitigates the risk of predation, as the animal can avoid being in an open area with its head down.
 Because of this, one of the elks’ anti-predatory behaviors is shifting from a large majority of grazing to browsing more.
 This change in diet is closely linked with the elk's habitat change from open grasslands to the edges of tree lines and woody areas.

 For example, in Yellowstone National Park, studies have found that on days when elk sense wolves nearby, the herbivores would retreat to the edge of the forest.
 This in turn means that they do not have the opportunity to eat the grasses they desire but instead must browse more often when they sense the presence of wolves.

-Another reason for this change in diet and habitat is that in the winter, the more open areas of the elks’ habitat are covered in snow.
+This change in diet and habitat provides further safety in the winter, where the more open areas of the elk's habitat are covered in snow.
 This can restrict movement and therefore make the elk more vulnerable to becoming prey to the carnivores in the area when they cannot easily escape.
-So these snowy areas encourage elk to move to under the trees, where the branches act as a cover from the snow.
-This move will also cause them to increase the amount of browsing time, when snow is heavy, compared to normal browse to graze ratios.
+These snowy areas encourage elk to move to under the trees, where the branches act as a cover from the snow.
+This move will also cause them to increase the amount of browsing time when snow is heavy, compared to normal browse to graze ratios.

-Cow/Calf Winter Herd
+Cow/calf winter herd

 A cow/calf winter herd is a herd that consists only of female elk and their young.
-In a normal winter, defined as one where there is a decent amount of snow fall, one study found that when the groups of cows and calves were safe from predation by wolves, about 75.6-83.0% of their diet was made up of graze whereas when wolves were present this number dropped to 61.6-69.4%.
-These results help show that when elk sense the danger of wolves in the area, they reduce the amount of time they spend grazing in order to either watch for danger of their predator or to retreat to the forest and eat browse instead.
-This is also shown when it was observed that the cow/calf groups “nearly doubled conifer use” when predators were present.
+In a normal winter, defined as one where there is a decent amount of snow fall, one study found that when the groups of cows and calves were safe from predation by wolves, about 75.6-83.0% of their diet was made up of graze.
+When wolves were present this number dropped to 61.6-69.4%.
+These results demonstrate that when elk sense the danger of wolves in the area, they reduce the amount of time they spend grazing in order to watch for danger or to retreat to the forest and eat browse instead.
+This is further demonstrated by cow/calf groups “nearly [doubling] conifer use” when predators were present.

 Other studies also showed that cows were more likely than bulls to move to the conifers for protection (Creel, et al., 2005).
-This likely could be because their calves are the ones most easily preyed upon by wolves and all elk are more likely to be killed in the grasslands than at the forest's edge where there is more cover and protection.
+This likely could be because their calves are most easily preyed upon by wolves and all elk are more likely to be killed in the grasslands than at the forest's edge where there is more cover and protection.